GlennyDC/koa-rest-mongoose-seed/README.md

 - [ ] Add an ORM (Sequelize?, Mongoose?)
 - [ ] Figure out a robust and almost transparent for front-end refetch token mechanism
 - [ ] Add DataLoader to solve the N+1 GraphQL problem
+- [ ] Don't mask GraphQL generated errors such as GRAPHQL_VALIDATION

 ### Nice to have